TheTechCompany/zeplin-html-to-pdf/README.md

 Environment variables:

 REGION - AWS region to deploy lambda to
-DEV_FUNCTION - Staging function name
-PROD_FUNCTION - Production function name
+FUNCTION - Lambda function name

 1 - Check our `npm run deploy:dev` and `npm run deploy:prod` commands in `package.json` and change it according to your needs.
 Do not forget to add environment variables (you can find it under `template.yml`) to your lambda function in aws lambda edit page or running [lamba update-function-configuration command](https://docs.aws.amazon.com/cli/latest/reference/lambda/update-function-configuration.html).